A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks

 Distributed Word Representation.
-In contrast to the BoW model, the distributed representation (also referred to as word embedding) of a qualitative concept (e.g. word, paragraph or document) distributes the concept information along a vector.
+In contrast to the BoW model, the distributed word representation of a meaningful concept (such as a word, paragraph, or document) spreads the information regarding the concept along a vector.
 As a result, each point in the vector might indicate a non-zero value for a particular idea.
-Typically, distributed representations are used in conjunction with DL models.
-A quick overview of the most commonly used distributed representation approaches is presented as follows. \begin{itemize} \item Word2vec.
-It is a popular method for obtaining distributed representations of words; it was developed by Mikolov et al. \cite{Mikolov2013} using shallow neural networks (NNs).
+Typically, distributed word representations (word embeddings) are used with DL models.
+The most commonly used distributed word representations are presented as follows. \begin{itemize} \item Word2vec.
+It is a popular method for obtaining distributed word representations; it was created by Mikolov et al. \cite{Mikolov2013} utilising naive neural networks (NNs).
 Its architecture comprises the continuous BOW (CBOW) model, which estimates the current word based on the surrounding context words, and the Skip-Gram (SG) model, which uses the current word to estimate the context words. \item Global Vectors (GloVe).
-It is an unsupervised learning approach proposed by Pennington et al. \cite{Pennington2014} to create word embeddings from a corpus by collecting global word–word co-occurrence matrices to reveal important linear substructures of the word vector space.
+It is an unsupervised learning approach proposed by Pennington et al. \cite{Pennington2014} to create word embeddings from the corpus by collecting global word–to-word co-occurrence matrices to reveal important linear substructures of the word vector space.
 Due to its parallel implementation, the GloVe model may be trained efficiently on bigger datasets \cite{Yadav2020a}. \item FastText.
 It is a novel technique based on Bojanowski’s SG model \cite{Bojanowski2017} that treats each word as a bag of character n-grams.
 Each letter n-gram has a vector representation, with words encoded as the sum of these representations.
-It is rapid, which allows the models to be quickly trained on big corpora and word representations to be calculated for terms that are not in the training data. \end{itemize}
+It is rapid, allowing the models to be quickly trained on big corpora and word representations to be calculated for terms not in the training data. \end{itemize}